 Deaths in the city from prescription drug overdoses in 2017 numbered 273.
 Heroin is a problem in particular, with 11% of adults arrested testing positive for heroin.
 As elsewhere in the United States, rampant alcohol use disorder and the opioid epidemic have also left their scars.

 Individuals spend this time focusing on building the skills and developing the tools they need for long term sobriety.
 Moreover, they can do so with the built-in social support system that living with other sober people provides.
-Many sober recovery homes in San Diego County also offer specific outside resources conducive to staying sober, such as counseling, support groups, and medication monitoring.
+Many sober living homes in San Diego also offer specific outside resources conducive to staying sober, such as counseling, support groups, and medication monitoring.